Can a Testamentary Trust Be Contested in NSW?

 Legal Grounds for Contesting a Testamentary Trust in NSW

-A testamentary trust can be contested by challenging the validity of the will that contains a testamentary trust or the fairness of the trust.
+A testamentary trust can be contested by challenging a testamentary trust’s validity through the will that contains it, or by questioning the fairness of how the trust has been set up.
 In effect, this may require the person to challenge the validity and/or fairness of the will itself.
 Grounds for contesting a testamentary trust typically surround:

 Lack of testamentary capacity